sudorandom/kmcd.dev/content/posts/2026/closing-the-alert-is-not-enough/index.md

 You do not know until you check.

 The same applies to the checkout incident.
 Why did that index exist in the first place?
 Why did the seasonal promotion path use a different filter pattern?
-Why did the migration cleanup tool trust recent traffic as a complete signal?
-Why did nobody document that the index was tied to campaign traffic?
+Why did the engineering team trust a 30-day metric as a complete signal for safe deletion?
+Why did nobody document that the index was tied strictly to Black Friday traffic?

 Those questions can be uncomfortable because they reveal old tradeoffs.
 Maybe the team moved fast because the promotion system had to launch before Black Friday.
 Maybe the seasonal path was supposed to be temporary.
 Maybe the database was small enough at the time that nobody cared about the query plan.
 Maybe the engineer who knew all of this left two years ago, and the only remaining documentation is a comment in a migration file that says "needed for campaign traffic."